From Strathroy, Ontario

 George Washington Orton was a middle-distance runner.
 In 1900, he became Canada’s first Olympic gold medal winner.

 Died in 1958 in Laconia, New Hampshire, United States

 George Orton won gold in the 2500m steeplechase and bronze in the 400m hurdles at the 1900 Olympic Games in Paris.

 At the time, Canada did not send an official Olympic team to Paris, but the Canadian-born Orton competed on behalf of the University of Pennsylvania.

-Born in Strathroy, Ontario, Orton was paralysed when he fell out of a tree when a child.
+Born in Strathroy, Ontario, Orton was paralyzed when he fell out of a tree as a child.
 He regained his mobility at age twelve only.